My Approach to Helping

 Anxiety and stress affect everyone.

-Whatever the cause- relationships, school, work, medical issues, existential or spiritual crisis, loss of any kind- it can be overwhelming.
+Whatever the cause- relationships, school, work, social, medical issues, existential or spiritual crisis, loss of any kind- it can be overwhelming.
 Important obligations and events might be avoided.
 Communication and connection can be compromised.
 Self-esteem, sleeping patterns, energy level, and mood all may suffer.

 More Info About My Practice